23rd May 2025

 Puffin Class Team

-We hope all the pupils and their families have a fantastic Easter break and we look forward to seeing you all again soon.
+We hope all the pupils and their families have a fantastic half term break and we look forward to seeing you all again soon.

 Lobsters Team